I’ll tell you a story

 Rolf Schwery, GRI certified trainer and sustainability expert, was interviewed for his opinion:

 What do you think about the new trend to ‘pimp-up’ sustainability reports with personal stories from employees, customers and other stakeholders?

-We can clearly observe in recent years a clear trend that sustainability reporters have been making efforts to make their reports more attractive to appeal to a broader audience: Be it staff insights, as we can see in Clariant’s sustainability report, emotional stories from patients benefitting from a life saving drug, or case studies from community projects.
+Sustainability reporters have been making efforts to make their reports more attractive to appeal to a broader audience: Be it staff insights, as we can see in Clariant’s sustainability report, emotional stories from patients benefitting from a life-saving drug, or case studies from community projects.

 Interestingly, there is a now a conflict between the aim to make a report as short as possible and making it reader-friendly.
 Many organisations go for the second and don’t concern themselves overly by the number of pages, as the reports are online and often not printed at all anyway.

 Do these stories not contradict the Global Reporting Initiative (GRI) or ISO26000 standards?